 Playing a fall sport during the winter was an adjustment, too.

 While the environment was much different, the effect it had on the players was greater than in the past.
-Because for many of the players school soccer was a good distraction.
+For many of the players, school soccer was a good distraction.

-It gave the players a reason to stay motivated.
+It also gave the players a reason to stay motivated.

 “It improved my mental health since I had something to do after school and look forward to too,” says sophomore Logan Armstrong.